 Reaching MCA 24m+ certification levels is a true headache for a boat owner.
-On the one hand, you want a larger boat, on the other – the bureaucracy keeps you off that idea.
-Seems like this is a vicious circle impossible to break from.
-However, imagine there is a boat that can actually surpass the 24-m limit without the need for the owner to engage with the “24+ mess”.
-Bering85 is exactly this type of vessel.
+On the one hand, you want a larger boat; on the other – the bureaucracy keeps you off that idea.
+It seems like this is a vicious circle impossible to get out of.
+However, imagine there is a boat that can surpass the 24-meter limit without the need for the owner to engage with the “24+ mess”.
+Bering 85 is exactly this type of vessel.

-With overall length of 27.1 m and the waterline length of 23.95 (plus 2.2 m of swimming platform), Bering85 falls short of the MCA manning and equipment regulations for 24m superyachts.
+With an overall length of 27.1 meters and the waterline length of 23.95 meters (plus 2.2 meters of swimming platform), Bering 85 falls short of the MCA manning and equipment regulations for 24-meter superyachts.
 However, the owner will not be limited in space.
-Imagine that all living spaces have a height of 2.3 m – the standard of much larger yachts.
-Another point of difference is the 8m beam of Bering85 while with this length it is common not to exceed 7m beam.
-Actually, Bering85 is the widest yacht in the class.
+All living spaces have a height of 2.3 meters – the standard of much larger yachts.
+Another point of difference is the 8-meter beam of Bering 85, while with this length, it is common not to exceed a 7-meter beam.
+Actually, Bering 85 is the widest yacht in the class.
 This is what Bering Yachts means when creating a truly comfortable vessel.

 Living spaces / Entertainment

-Bering85 has three decks each with an even level.
-A teak-floored vast flybridge is really a place for sun-addicted.
+Bering 85 has three decks, each with an even level.
+A teak-floored vast flybridge is a place for sun-addicted.
 The open area aft the flybridge that continues to the boat deck has three chaise-longues.
-The flybridge with helm station to starboard and hardcover features fully equipped wet-bar and grill on port.
-The guests can rest on U-shaped settee facing front and starboard side.
+The flybridge with helm station to starboard and hardcover features a fully-equipped wet bar and grill on the port.
+The guests can rest on a U-shaped settee facing the front and starboard sides.

-The saloon is shared between the formal dinner zone for eight guests and the entertainment area with an L-shaped settee, TV-panel, HI-FI system, and wine cabinet.
-Further aft, there is a huge alfresco dining area with a U-shaped sofa around the table complemented with chairs in case the number of visitors exceeds 10 people.
-The swimming platform of 15 sq. m is down at transom.
-Optional beach-club can be installed instead of lazarette.
+The saloon is shared between the formal dinner zone for eight guests and the entertainment area with an L-shaped settee, TV panel, HI-FI system, and wine cabinet.
+Further aft, there is a huge al-fresco dining area with a U-shaped sofa around the table complemented with chairs if the number of visitors exceeds ten people.
+The swimming platform of 15 square meters is down at the transom.
+An optional beach club can be installed instead of a lazarette.
 On the bow, there is a U-shaped sofa with a dining table for those who enjoy privacy.

-The lower deck has something that makes Bering85 to stand out in the class – the full-beam Master stateroom.
-This is where 8m of beam pays off, as the Master stateroom placed amidships is enormous.
-There is two vanity master head with shower or bath, separate walk-in wardrobe, king-size double bed, working table and many more.
-No need to worry about the engine noises as the engine compartment is soundproof.
+The lower deck has something that makes Bering 85 stand out in the class – the full-beam master stateroom.
+This is where 8 meters of beam pay off, as the master stateroom placed amidships is enormous.
+There are two vanity master heads with shower or bath, separate walk-in wardrobe, king-size double bed, working table, and many more.
+Do not worry about the engine noises as the engine compartment is soundproof.

 The guest en-suite staterooms are further forward to port and starboard.
-For special guests, there is the full-beam VIP Stateroom in the forward section.
+For special guests, there is a full-beam VIP stateroom in the forward section.

-The crew quarters and the crew mess are behind the engine compartment so there will be no interactions between guests and crew at the lower deck.
+The crew quarters and the crew mess are behind the engine compartment, so there will be no interactions between the guests and the crew at the lower deck.

-Easily customizable for any client needs, Bering85 can accommodate up to ten guests and four crew even on a long-term voyage.
+Easily customizable for any client’s needs, Bering 85 can accommodate up to ten guests and four crew even on a long-term voyage.

-As was described above, the boat is the largest in the class fitting into the “under-24 m” regulations.
-From 2021 there’s one more reason for owners to worry about – the IMO Tier III regulation, which requires the diesel-powered yachts from 24 m even under 500GT to install sophisticated equipment to reduce nitrogen oxide emissions.
+As described above, the boat is the largest in the class, fitting into the “under-24-meter” regulations.
+From 2021 there is one more reason for owners to worry about – the IMO Tier III regulation, which requires the diesel-powered yachts from 24-meters even under 500GT to install sophisticated equipment to reduce nitrogen oxide emissions.
 Needless to describe how hefty this can be for owners and designers of the new boats.
-In case of Bering85, the boat sneaks this requirement as well.
-Given that condition, 27m steel-hulled Bering85 can be a good option even for those, who considered a longer boat but puzzled with additional costs imposed by the MCA and the IMO Tier III regulations.
+In the case of Bering 85, the boat sneaks this requirement.
+Given that condition, 27-meter steel-hulled Bering 85 can be a good option even for those who considered a longer boat but puzzled with additional costs imposed by the MCA and the IMO Tier III regulations.

-Besides this, Bering85 is just perfect long-range cruiser with sufficient supplies.
-Optionally, the vessel can receive ice-capable or tropical upgrade to facilitate the planned navigation.
+Besides this, Bering 85 is just a perfect long-range cruiser with sufficient supplies.
+Optionally, the vessel can receive an ice-capable or tropical upgrade to facilitate the planned navigation.